kubernetes-sigs/kueue/docs/concepts/resource_flavor.md

 A ResourceFlavor is an object that represents these resource variations and allows you to associate them with cluster nodes through labels and taints.

-**Note**: If your the resources in your cluster are homogeneous, you can use an [empty ResourceFlavor](#empty-resourceflavor) instead of adding labels to custom ResourceFlavors.
+**Note**: If the resources in your cluster are homogeneous, you can use an [empty ResourceFlavor](#empty-resourceflavor) instead of adding labels to custom ResourceFlavors.

 A sample ResourceFlavor looks like the following: